amirrezaask/fuzzy.nvim/README.md

-# Fuzzy.nvim
+# Luzzy.nvim
-Fuzzy.nvim provides a simple mechanism and pipeline to create fuzzy matching in neovim.
+Luzzy.nvim provides a simple mechanism and pipeline to create fuzzy matching in neovim.

 # Terminology:
 - Source: source is a function that returns a list of data that we are going to search.